MartinKraychev/blog-application/README.md

 # Bloggy - blog application
-Fully responsive social media and blog mixture application with Django and PostgreSQL.
+Fully responsive, mixture of social media and blog application with Django and PostgreSQL.

 Still in progress.